How To Clean Roomba - Detailed Cleaning iRobot Roomba

 Meanwhile, the scissors and razor blade are needed to cut away any tangled hair on the brushes.
 You will have an easier time extracting them as a result.

-Once again, you should clean the Roomba’s dust cup after every cleaning session.
-It will only take a few minutes and require very little effort.
+You should clean the Roomba's dust cup after every cleaning session.
+It takes only a few minutes.

 The first step is to remove the cup.